Beechupally

 During the 2016 Krishna pushkaras the government of Telangana State made elaborate arrangements and constructed several ghats for the pilgrims.

 The Beechupally shrine is near two islands on the Krishna River.
 The larger island (Gurram Gadda village) has an area of about 10 km2 and is populated by farmers due to its soil fertility.
 A smaller island on the east side is called Nizam Konda: its port belongs to the Nawabs of Nizam.

 Residential school

-Beechupally has a residential school for boys, with classes starting from Class V up to Class X. This residential school received several state ranks over the past 30 years.
-This school started originally in the premises of Beechupally Anjaneya Swamy Temple and later moved to its own building in Beechupally.
+Beechupally has a residential school for boys, with classes from Class V to Class X. It started in the premises of Beechupally Anjaneya Swamy Temple and later moved to its own building in Beechupally.